 With that said, you probably do face more challenges in getting your first paper published, but that is mainly because of lack of experience and lack of familiarity with the peer-reviewed process.
 We’ve all been there before.
 Practice makes perfect.

 Myth 5.
-I need to be a data guru first, then write the manuscript.
+I need to be a data guru first, and then write the manuscript.

 Not necessarily, although expertise in data work gives you advantages.